HisRoyalRedness/HackerCalc/README.md

 A basic calculator application that supports both 'numeric' and 'programmer' calculation modes.
 Numeric handles the basic math operations that you'd expect from most calculators.
-Programmer mode works numbers is different bases (binary, octal and hexadecimal), and supports math based on a particular bit width.
+Programmer mode works with numbers in different bases (binary, octal and hexadecimal), and supports math based on a particular bit width.

-The application supports the mixing of these two modes to some degree.
+The application supports the mixing of these modes to some degree.
 Expressions can be entered without having to explicitly set the calculater mode beforehand.

 Basic date and time calculations are also supported.